webgme/webgme/README.md

 Create your own Domain Specific Modeling Languages (DSML) right in the browser.
 Specify modeling concepts, their relationships, attributes, and aspects by drawing a UML class diagram-based metamodel and WebGME automatically configures itself to support the DSML.

-WebGME promtes collaboration where each change is translated into a micro-commit broadcast to all connected users.
+WebGME promotes collaboration where each change is translated into a micro-commit broadcast to all connected users.
 A lightweight branching scheme is transparently supported by the infrastructure.
 Code generators and externals tools can work on consistent snapshots (specific commits) while users can continue editing the models.

 WebGME provides a variety of extension points for you to customize your application.
 See below for a list and explainations.
 All these can be neatly generated, shared and imported using a [command line interface](https://github.com/webgme/webgme-cli).